esphome/esphome-docs/cookbook/oled.rst

 *********

 | The configuration for your node should look something like this:
-| (your basic node configuration, eg network and such is not discussed in this guide):
+| (your basic node configuration, e.g. network and such is not discussed in this guide):

 .. code-block:: yaml